triggerdotdev/fly.io/README.md

 We use [Resend.com](https://resend.com) for email sending (including the magic-link signup/login system).
 They have a generous free tier of 100 emails a day that should be sufficient.
 Signup for Resend.com and enter the required environment vars below

-#### MAGIC_LINK_SECRET and SESSION_SECRET (required)
+#### MAGIC_LINK_SECRET, SESSION_SECRET and ENCRYPTION_KEY (required)

-Both of these secrets should be generated random strings, which you can easily generate (and copy into your pasteboard) with the following command:
+All of these secrets should be generated 16 byte random strings, which you can easily generate (and copy into your pasteboard) with the following command:

 ```sh
 openssl rand -hex 16 | pbcopy